Complex ecological communities and the emergence of island species area relationships: Discussion

 \section{Discussion}

+Much attention has been devoted to explain the power law form of the SAR.
+Our results show the emergence of two most widely observed forms of SAR through differences in immigration rates and skewness towards weak interactions (Fig. 5).
+We use a simple spatially-implicit model that demonstrates properties of SARs in island-like systems where inter-island immigration is very low.
+Our analysis supports the view that community dynamics could result in the emergence of such spatial patterns.
+In general, since we relate area to the interaction strength parameter, the SARs seem to stem from the scaling of interactions for species within the same trophic level.

+In addition to immigration rates and skewness towards weak interactions, connectance also influences SAR slopes.
+If all other parameters are kept the same, then communities with lower connectance result in lower SAR slopes (Fig. 4, Fig. S3 in Supplementary Information).
+We also find that higher immigration rates correspond to higher SAR slopes, such that the number of surviving species fall off much more sharply with area for large areas.
+The SAR slopes we obtain are much more reasonable for choices based on realistic interaction networks (Fig. 4).
+We expect that some network structures could result in even lower slopes, but without much effect on the SAR form.

-\subsection{Immigration shapes SARs: A case of bird studies from the Southwest Pacific Islands}
+\subsection{Immigration shapes SARs: The case of remote archipelagoes}

-An important study from the Solomon Archipelago \citep{diamond1976species} demonstrates some of the predictions from our theoretical model.
-The dataset used in that study has islands with areas spanning over six orders of magnitude, conclusively differentiating between competing forms of the SAR.
-The authors assume that intra-archipelago immigration rates are much higher than the immigration rates from the `source' island of New Guinea, that is at least 600 kilometres away from the nearest island.
+Our results have important implications for island systems, which we illustrate using two extensive empirical studies from the Southwest Pacific (\cite{diamond1972biogeographic, diamond1976species}).
+The Solomon archipelago in (\cite{diamond1976species}) is more than 600 km away from the 'source island' of New Guinea.
+The authors assume that intra-archipelago immigration rates are much higher than the immigration rates from the `source' island of New Guinea.